bulldozer2003/CsvImport/README.md

     default hooks, specially `after_save_item`.
 To try this test file, you should install [Geolocation] and to import mixed records with `tabulation` as column delimiter, no enclosure, and `|` as element, file and tag delimiters.
+You should set the option "Contains extra data" to "Yes" too.

 * `test_extra_data_update.csv`

     Show update of extra data.
-To test it, you need to import the previous file first, then this one, with the same option (just change the format to "Update").
+To test it, you need to import the previous file first, then this one, with the same options (just change the format to "Update").

 Columns can be ordered in any order.